 Parents often worry about breaking up the school year with a semester or more at a new school.
 They say, “My child isn’t good with change.
 Isn’t a new school just another transition?”

 Transitions can be a challenge for teens with Asperger’s Syndrome, but specialized programs are accustomed to managing transitions and helping students thrive in a new environment.
 After the initial adjustment period, most teens breathe a sigh of relief when given a chance to start over.
 They are surrounded by children who are like them and share similar needs, such as small classroom sizes, extra one-on-one guidance, and manageable homework assignments.
 Specialized schools allow students with Asperger’s to feel comfortable just being themselves.

 The holidays are a difficult time for parents to enroll their child in a special needs boarding school, but there are a number of benefits to making a change at this time of year.

-Many such programs are flexible, admitting students for only one semester to get them back on track for the following school year, or multiple semesters, with each semester building on the skills developed during prior semesters.
+Many such programs are flexible.
+They admit students for only one semester to get them back on track for the following school year or for multiple semesters where each semester builds on the skills developed during prior semesters.

 The coming year can be the time when your child is finally able to make dramatic improvements in her performance at school and engage in an active social life.
-Enrolling your child in a boarding school for teens with Asperger’s is never easy, but making the decision now gives you the opportunity to try something new before your child gives up on herself altogether.
+Enrolling your child in a boarding school for teens with autism and Asperger’s is never easy.
+Making the decision now gives them an opportunity to take the first brave steps in changing their lives.